CommandPost/CommandPost-Website/index.md

 ---

-# User Guide:

-You can learn about CommandPost's features [here](http://help.commandpost.io/).

----

 # System Requirements:

 CommandPost requires **Final Cut Pro 10.3** or above.
 It will not work with any previous version of Final Cut Pro.